Rabruges/Financial-Literacy/README.md

-# Financial Literacy Analysis with Machine Learning
+# Financial Literacy Score with Machine Learning

 The Financial Literacy Score is a tool developed by the OECD and allows to measure the financial literacy level of a person.
 The maximum score is 21 (a combination of a maximum of 7 for knowledge, 9 for behaviour and 5 for attitudes).